-- Help small businesses get started working with DLA, understand what DLA buys, and what DLA applications are necessary to do business with the agency - Provide free training: - Doing Business with DLA webinars to explain DLA's mission and the agency's various buying activities - more specific training through Training, Knowledge & Opportunities (TKO) Seminars and Webinars - Explain government procurement terminology, procedures and regulations - Facilitate communication with small businesses and contracting personnel, and act as an Ombudsman for small businesses - Assist in identifying Federal Supply Classes and Product Service Codes for supplies and services your business provides - Guide you to DLA specific resources to include notices to our industry partners related to DLA educational flyers and other non-DLA resources - Provide guidance on the DLA Small Business Innovation Programs, and other DLA Innovation Programs such as the DLA Technology Accelerator Other Transaction Authority (OTA) Program - Contact the DLA Small Business Programs Office for assistance can work together to ensure that the Soldiers, Sailors, Airmen, and Marines, have the right item at the right time and the right place.
+- Help small businesses get started working with DLA, understand what DLA buys, and what DLA applications are necessary to do business with the agency - Provide free training:

+- Doing Business with DLA webinars to explain DLA's mission and the agency's various buying activities - more specific training through Training, Knowledge & Opportunities (TKO) Seminars and Webinars - Explain government procurement terminology, procedures and regulations - Facilitate communication with small businesses and contracting personnel, and act as an Ombudsman for small businesses - Assist in identifying Federal Supply Classes and Product Service Codes for supplies and services your business provides - Guide you to DLA specific resources to include notices to our industry partners related to DLA educational flyers and other non-DLA resources - Provide guidance on the DLA Small Business Innovation Programs, and other DLA Innovation Programs such as the DLA Technology Accelerator Other Transaction Authority (OTA) Program - Contact the DLA Small Business Programs Office for assistance

-Other DLA Vendor Resource - Supplier Information Resource Center
+Other DLA Supplier Resource - Supplier Information Resource Center

 Our suppliers are integral to the success of our Enterprise Business System.
 You are key players in meeting our customers' requirements.
-By being informed and aware of changes, we
+By being informed and aware of changes, we can work together to ensure that the Soldiers, Sailors, Airmen, and Marines, have the right item at the right time and the right place.